sensejs/sensejs/README.md

         ```typescript

-        // The `InterceptProviderClass` decorator accepts 0 to many service id to denote what
+        // The `InterceptProviderClass` decorator accepts 0 to many service ids to denote what
-        // injectables will be provided, it the type does not match the parameter of `next`,
+        // injectables will be provided, if they do not match with the type of parameter of `next`,
         // it will cause compile error
         @InterceptProviderClass(serviceId1, serviceId2)
         class MyInterceptor {